Low-dimensional representation of brain networks for seizure risk forecasting: Brain networks construction

 In our study we employed the Procrustes technique as this method modifies the data through translations, rotations, reflections, and scaling, while preserving its main geometric organization~\cite{gower1975generalized}.
 Specifically, we use Generalized Procrustes Analysis (GPA), which belongs to a family of methods designed for analyzing multivariate data to obtain a consensual configuration among several datapoints (here, the embedded networks)~\cite{dijksterhuis1991interpretation}.
 Briefly, GPA transforms a matrix \(\mathbf{A}\) of dimension \(m \times n\) to be as close as possible to another matrix \(\mathbf{B}\) of the same dimensions through the element \(\mathbf{AT}\), where \(\mathbf{T}\) is an \(n \times n\) matrix that minimizes the trace \( \operatorname{tr}[(\mathbf{A} \mathbf{T} - \mathbf{B})'(\mathbf{A} \mathbf{T} - \mathbf{B})]\).
 This optimization is achieved through the singular value decomposition (SVD) of the main matrices~\cite{cuadras2007nuevos}.
 The matrix element \(\mathbf{T}\) is then defined as $\mathbf{T} = \mathbf{U} \mathbf{V}'$.

-In our specific case, a set of matrices \(\mathbf{X}\) of dimension \(n \times 2\) represents \(n\) pairs of embedding coordinates in the \(\mathbb{R}^2\) of a network from a single patient.
-These are transformed to approximate a matrix element \(\mathbf{Y}\) of the same dimension, representing a single control segment of the same patient randomly selected from the set of interictal segments.
+A set of matrices \(\mathbf{X}\) of dimension \(n \times 2\) represents \(n\) pairs of embedding coordinates in the \(\mathbb{R}^2\) of a network from a single patient.
+These are transformed to approximate a matrix element \(\mathbf{Y}\) of the same dimension, representing a single reference segment of the same patient selected from the set of interictal segments.
+In our specific case, for each interictal segment, Procrustes alignment of all other embeddings (both interictal and preictal) is performed against it and compute the mean squared error (averaged over all the aligned segments).
+The segment that minimizes this total alignment error is retained as the reference.
+This procedure is applied independently for each patient, band, and evaluation day, respecting the data availability of each evaluation scheme: in the leave-one-out classification, the reference is computed from all days except the one being evaluated, whereas in the pseudo-prospective prediction, only data from preceding days are used.
 The transformation is established as $\mathbf{Y}^* = b \mathbf{X} \mathbf{T} + \mathbf{C}$.
 Here, \(\mathbf{Y}^*\) is the transformed matrix that minimizes the pointwise distances between the matrices \(\mathbf{X}\) and \(\mathbf{Y}\).
 The scalar \(b\), which accounts for distortion-free scaling of the datasets, is set to \(b = 1\). \(\mathbf{C}\) is a translation vector determined by the barycenters \(\overline{\mathbf{x}}\) and \(\overline{\mathbf{y}}\).
 This non-scaled transformation of a network's nodes is illustrated in \cref{fig:Embed_Procrus}.